s0nar-nw/s0nar-program/README.md

 - `ObserverRegistered`: Emitted when an observer successfully registers and escrows stake.
 - `ObserverDeregistered`: Emitted when an observer leaves or is forcibly removed.
 - `ObserverSlashed`: Emitted when an observer's stake is slashed by the authority.
-- `AttestationSubmitted`: Emitted during `submit_attestation` with the observer's measurement, health score, and slot.
+- `AttestationSubmitted`: Emitted during `submit_attestation` with the observer's measurement, health score, slot, client distribution counts, and stake-weighted reachability.
 - `ConfigUpdated`: Emitted when the registry configuration is updated by the authority.

 ---